rxjs-blog/blog/blog-posts/host-listener/host-listener.md

 {% stackblitz angular-hostlistener-eventlistener %}

 Looking at the code example one will notice that this is fairly complex.
 Especially because we need to take care of registering and unregistering the nested event listeners.
 All of the problems described above can be solved with this approach.
-From my personal opinion I just think that this is a very complex and hard to understand solution.
+In my personal opinion, I just think that this is a very complex and hard to understand solution.

 ### Using fromEvent